Alkaline Water on the Dr Sebi Diet

 Oxygen Reduction Potential is an indication of the waters relative state to receive or gain electrons in a chemical reaction known as redox.

 Essentially ORP measures the capacity of a solution to either “release or accept electrons from chemical reactions”.
-As you may know when electrons are removed from a cell, oxidation takes place (that’s bad).
+As you may know when electrons are removed from a cell, oxidation takes place.

 Water with a more positive ORP has the “potential to oxidize a solution with a lower ORP”.

-In other words, water with a positive ORP steals electrons from a chemical species with an ORP below it and vice versa, if water has a negative ORP it “donates” its electrons.
+In other words, water with a positive ORP steals electrons from a chemical species with an ORP below it and vice versa, water with a negative ORP “donates” its electrons.

-Giving its electrons away like that means it becomes oxidized itself but by passing them to free radicals it neutralizes them.
+Giving its electrons away like that means it becomes oxidized itself but in passing them to free radicals it neutralizes them.

 Types of Alkaline Water